 PUBLIC PARTICIPATION PROCESS

-Western Forest Products (WFP) is committed to the Sustainable Forest Management System Framework requirements of, and has achieved certification to, the CSA Standard Z809-16, ISO 14001-04 on the Mid Island Forest Operation's Defined Forest Area (DFA) and the Program for the Endorsement of Forest Certification (PEFC) Annex 4 Chain of Custody.
+Western Forest Products (WFP) is committed to the Sustainable Forest Management System Framework requirements of, and has achieved certification to, the CSA Standard Z809-16 on the Mid Island Forest Operation's Defined Forest Area (DFA) and the Program for the Endorsement of Forest Certification (PEFC) Chain of Custody.

 As part of this commitment, an appropriately designed and operated public participation process is required.
 “Sustainable forest management requires that decisions be made as a result of informed, inclusive and fair consultation with local people who are directly affected by or who have an interest in sustainable forest management.
 It is critical that public participation contributes to the identification of local values, goals, indicators and objectives that reflect the critical elements of the Canadian Council of Forest Ministers criteria.”

 DEVELOPMENT OF MID ISLAND FOREST AND LANDS ADVISORY GROUP (MIFLAG)

 Previously referred to as North Island Woodland Advisory Group (NIWAG) 1998 & 1999.

 The public involvement process commenced on September 4th, 1998 with a written, open invitation to participate in an expanded public involvement process in defining MacMillan Bloedel’s goals and objectives.
 These goals and objectives provided the basis for MacMillan Bloedel’s operating plans and forest management practices in the North Island region and contributed to the requirements for independent certification of MacMillan Bloedel’s forest management practices.